-Last updated on May 20th, 2025 at 11:21 am
+Last updated on March 12th, 2026 at 12:08 am

 Your boss can be a ladder or a lid.
 If you want faster promotions, career growth opportunities, better visibility, and real advocacy at work, you need a boss who champions you.
 Most people underestimate the importance of a good relationship with their manager at work.
 It’s not about sucking up.
-It’s about managing.
+It’s about managing up.
+Your happiness at work depends largely on the trust and respect you have with your manager.
+It’s a game-changer to your well-being, creativity and career momentum.
+Let’s dive into how to make it happen in this short post.

 The FAN Method